Workplace

 Taxes & Social Security

-Tax liability, AHV registration and accounting for sex workers.
+Tax obligations, AHV registration, and bookkeeping for sex workers.

-Personal safety, emergency numbers and protection against attacks.
+Personal safety, emergency numbers, and protection against assaults.

-EU/EFTA, third countries, reporting requirement for foreign sex workers.
+EU/EFTA, third countries, registration requirement for foreign sex workers.